mrbid/Minetest-Worldmods/README.md

 - automobiles2 with 4x passenger support, tiers of handling and public access to drive (and flying versions)
 - abriglass has been updated with cornered one-way glass thanks to Test_User.
 - we have plasma_mod by two which has nodes with instant kill properties, a great replacement to lava for protecting your base from users glitching through walls.
-- maidroid was a little too buggy and pointless so it's been re-implemented as an NPC.
+- maidroid was a little too buggy and pointless so it's been re-implemented as a simple NPC.

 ## TODO
 - packed_things nodes need to be updated with item groups that represent the original node being packed.